Two topological phases in exchange alternating spin-1 nanographene chains: Critical dimerization map

-To achieve the first goal, we use DMRG \cite{fishman_itensor_2022} to compute the gap of the Hamiltonian in equation (\ref{Eq: S=1 BAH}) for several chain lengths for a given set of parameters $d$, $\beta_1$, $\beta_2$.
-Then, for each $(\beta_1, \beta_2)$ pair, we track the gap between the ground state and the first excited state as a function of $d$.
-We restrict our analysis to the region $\beta_1,\beta_2 < 1/3$ to avoid introducing additional phase transitions when compared with the case without biquadratic exchanges.
+In what follows, we restrict our analysis to the region $\beta_1,\beta_2 < 1/3$ to avoid introducing additional phase transitions when compared with the case without biquadratic exchanges.
 This is also the relevant parameter region for nanographenes, since the biquadratic exchange has been shown to be one order of magnitude smaller than the bilinear interactions, i.e. $\beta \sim 0.1$ \cite{mishra2021observation,henriques2023anatomy}.